TomShu01/consoleGameEngine/README.md

 		system("pause");
 	}
 ```

-I also reimplemented my tetris using this engine as a demonstration of how to use my engine to create a game.
-This is included in the files of this repository [here](tetrisUsingEngine.cpp)

 ## How I built it
 I coded it by following along Javidx9's [console game engine video](https://www.youtube.com/watch?v=8OK8_tHeCIA&list=PLrOv9FMX8xJE8NgepZR1etrsU63fDDGxO&index=1).
 I adapted his ideas based on my own needs and understanding, so I have deleted a lot of code that I don't need yet and changed the naming convention and some functions and variables